What are pterygia?

 - Collect your eyedrops and pain relief tablets from a pharmacy

-You will see Dr McKellar prior to your operation for a pre-admission assessment, usually on the morning of surgery.
+You will see Dr McKellar prior to your operation for a pre-admission assessment.
 At this visit:

 - Dr McKellar will finalise his surgical planning